 - You need to pursue the study of law for 5-years under a law institution/ college.
 You also need to undergo the internship training and obtain a certificate of practice from the State Bar Council (SBC).
 In addition to this, you must also do the following.

-- To become a Judge, you need to qualify the Judicial Service Examination conducted annually by Public Service Commission of respective states.
+- Also to become a Judge, you need to qualify the Judicial Service Examination conducted annually by Public Service Commission of respective states.
 You can appear for this exam only if you have a legal degree and you have enrolled yourself as an advocate with SBC.

 Appointment of Judges

 The apex institution of the judicial forum and final court of appeal under the constitution of India.
-The Supreme Court Of India has Chief Justice Of India and 30 Judges appointed by President Of India.
+Furthermore, the Supreme Court Of India has Chief Justice Of India and 30 Judges appointed by President Of India.

 - Citizen of India